 The Additional Student Support and Inclusion Services Team (ASSIST) promote equal opportunities and enable disabled students to achieve their full potential.
-Support is available to all disabled students – whether you’re studying full-time, part-time or distance learning at undergraduate or postgraduate level, for home, EU and international students and also if you’re studying at one of our partner colleges.
+Support is available to all disabled students – whether you’re studying full-time, part-time or distance learning at undergraduate or postgraduate level, for home, EU and international students and also if you’re studying at one of our partner institutions.

 If you are looking to study at the university you should contact the team to discuss any adaptations and arrangements that you might need to support your learning, such as:

-- one-to-one specialist study skills support
+- specialist study skills support

 - note-taking support

-For further information please email ASSIST or phone 01604 893430.
+For further information please email ASSIST or phone 01604 892390.